 Only the first two can be functions.
 A one-to-many relation is never a function, because one input would have multiple outputs.

-Worked example: domain, range, and type in one relation
+Worked example: classify in one pass

 Let

-Writing out the pairs gives
+Writing out the pairs:

 The domain is all first coordinates:

-The range is all outputs that actually occur:
+The range is all outputs that occur:

-How to tell from a graph
+Reading it from a graph

 Thinking repeated outputs break a function